This is a preview of your story

 Vissla, an e-commerce shop, was looking for a more effective way to keep an account of data across all of their marketing channels.

-They partnered with Bitly Campaigns to create a dashboard containing all marketing activities, track results in real-time, and optimize their content based on hard data.
+They partnered with Bitly Campaigns to create a dashboard containing all marketing activities, track results in real-time, and optimize their content based on hard data, including insights on how to add a Bitly redirect.

 8. Gannett marketing operations grows digital subscriber base with Asana